Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/SharedlinksApi.md

 var apiInstance = new AlfrescoCoreRestApi.SharedlinksApi()

 var opts = {
-  'where': "where_example", // {String} Optionally filter the list by \"sharedByUser\" userid of person who shared the link (can also use -me-)
+  'where': "where_example", // {String} Optionally filter the list by "sharedByUser" userid of person who shared the link (can also use -me-)
 *   where=(sharedByUser='jbloggs')
 *   where=(sharedByUser='-me-')
   'include': ["include_example"], // {[String]} Returns additional information about the shared link, the following optional fields can be requested: